Arp-G/csv2sql/README.md

 <a name="why"></a>
 ## Why Csv2sql ?

-* Utilizing the power of moden multi core processors, csv2sql does most of its tasks in **parallel**, this makes it super fast and more efficient than other tools.
+* Utilizing the power of modern multi core processors, csv2sql does most of its tasks in **parallel**, this makes it super fast and more efficient than other tools.

-* It is **completely automatic**, provide a path with hundereds of csvs having size in gigabytes and start the application, it will handle the rest!
+* It is **completely automatic**, provide a path with hundreds of csvs having size in gigabytes and start the application, it will handle the rest!

 * It comes in **2 flavours**, as a **[command line tool](#cmd)** or a **[browser user interface](#dashboard)**, and is super easy to configure and use.

-* While you can have maximum utilization of your cpu to get execellent performance, csv2sql is fully **customizable**, also comes with [lots of options](#cmdargs) which can be changed to fine tune the application based on requirement and to lower down resource usage and database load.
+* While you can have maximum utilization of your cpu to get excellent performance, csv2sql is fully **customizable**, also comes with [lots of options](#cmdargs) which can be changed to fine tune the application based on requirement and to lower down resource usage and database load.

-* Csv2Sql supports **partial operations**, so if you only want to generate a schema file from the csvs without touching the database or you want to only insert data from the csvs into already created tables without creating the tables again or just validate already imported data, Csv2Sql has got you covere !
+* Csv2Sql supports **partial operations**, so if you only want to generate a schema file from the csvs without touching the database or you want to only insert data from the csvs into already created tables without creating the tables again or just validate already imported data, Csv2Sql has got you covered !

 <a name="cmd"></a>
 ##  Using from command line